 These are the products I use in my kitchen ALL of the time, and you will see them listed in the gluten free recipes I create and share with you.
 You can also find many of these great products on my Amazon Storefront.

-These are the gluten free flour blends and flours I use almost on a daily basis.
+These are the gluten free flour blends and flours I use almost daily.
 I have used each and every one of these flours, and I know they work in my recipes.
+Check out my Gluten Free Baking Tips for easy tips to get the most out of your baking!

 • Bob’s Red Mill 1 to 1 Gluten Free Flour Blend.
 This is the gluten free flour blend I use often.
 This flour blend works well in cookies, muffins, and cake recipes.
 If using this blend, let the batter sit for 15-20 minutes so the rice flour softens.
 Do not use this flour for yeast recipes!
 I also find I often need to add 3-4 TBSP additional flour when using this blend in my recipes.